dcunited001/dcunited001.github.io/_drafts/fallout-zero-part-2.md

-Now ask yourself: why is it that the duplicitous, meticulously crafted, well-hidden definitions of "detainee" can be so easily applied to domestic citizens and former citizens who lost their rights under the NDAA? *BECAUSE AMERICA IS A WARZONE.*
+Now ask yourself: why is it that the duplicitous, meticulously crafted, well-hidden definitions of "detainee" can be so easily applied to domestic citizens and former citizens who lost their rights without notification under the NDAA? *BECAUSE AMERICA IS A WARZONE.*

 > And if it's not, these procedures don't apply and America's actions
 > in detention is *ILLEGAL*.
 And if it is an active warzone, then these